 Detailed instructions

-Set the preferences for Zoom local or cloud recordings depending on which you are using as follows.
+Set the preferences for Zoom local or cloud recordings depending on which you are using, as follows.

 Local Recordings (Zoom app Settings > Recording):